 Faithful, the Entrepreneur

-Having been provided with a stove, Faithful made herself an oven from discarded biscuits tins which she had seen being crafted from her time in the city.
-She now makes pies to sell at market (in batches of 100) by using her fuel-efficient stove to heat her oven.
-She now provides fully for all of her young family's needs.
+Having been provided with a stove by The Pantry Partnership, Faithful modified it with discarded biscuits tins and created a fully functioning oven.
+She'd seen similar ovens being crafted when she spent time spent in the city.
+She now makes pies to sell at the local market (in batches of 100!) - using her fuel-efficient stove to heat her oven - and is proud to fully provide for the needs of her young family.
+We love her entrepreneurial spirit.

-"the dancers at your Indian Feast were fabulous, bringing a little bit of culture and joy to Salisbury.
-The street food was AMAZING!" ( Snack Shack - Indian)
+"The dancers at your Indian Feast were fabulous, bringing a little bit of culture and joy to Salisbury.
+The street food was AMAZING!"